-Have you ever felt like you have a constantly rundown, have zero motivation hitting the gym and sweat it out?
+Do you ever feel like you are constantly rundown and have zero motivation for hitting the gym and sweating it out?
 If that’s the case, you might be suffering from a bout of exercise burnout.
-An exercise burnout is like a work burnout, it happens when you’re consistently overextending yourself working out.
+An exercise burnout is like a work burnout, it happens when you’re consistently overextending yourself during physical activity.

 We want to point out the signs of a burnout and like to give you some tips to avoid it!

-Mentally, you might be moodier and more irritable than usual and you’re feeling emotionally drained.
-You are more tired and when you’re working out, you won’t release as many endorphins during your exercises as normal.
+Mentally, you might be moodier and more irritable than usual while feeling emotionally drained.
+You will feel lethargic, and when you’re working out, you won’t release as many endorphins during your exercises as normal.
 We know that an exercise burnout is a bummer, but it’s in your hands to get out of that vicious cycle.
 There are many strategies which can help you to beat this burnout.
-Here are a few which we consider as effective.
+Here are a few which we consider effective:

-- Another way to get rid of the feeling to be always tired, fuel your body with some proper nutrition.
-A clean, well-balanced diet consist of lean protein, whole grains, fruits and vegetables will make you feel more energized and you’ll going to perform at your best.
+- Another way to get rid of that fatigued feeling is to fuel your body with some proper nutrition.
+A clean, well-balanced diet consist of lean protein, whole grains, fruits and vegetables will help you feel more energized and perform at your best.

-- To avoid a lack of motivation and thus a burnout is to mix-up your routine or try something new.
-To get a new spur for being excited about your workout, you should set small, attainable goals to have something which keeps you on track.
-In our blog post about “how to avoid winter workout rut” we have some more tips to change your fitness routine.
+- To avoid a lack of motivation and thus a burnout, mix-up your routine and try something new.
+To spur new excitement about your workout, you should set small attainable goals which keep help you on track.
+In our blog post about “how to avoid the winter workout rut” we have some more tips on how to change your fitness routine.

-Winter season is very likely to give you a cold.
-You might have heard it a lot when you caught a cough or a cold: “sweat it out!” – The idea that doing a HIIT will cure you of the virus is a myth.
-Actually, it could even get worse… a high intensity workout requires higher-than-normal rates of breathing and in combination with a cough it can put additional stress on the body.
+Your risk of catching a cold rises in the Winter season.
+You might have heard this a lot when you caught a cough or a cold: “sweat it out!”.
+The idea is that doing a HIIT (High Intensity Interval Training) workout will cure you of the virus.
+This is a myth.
+Actually, it could even get worse… a high intensity workout requires higher than normal rates of breathing, and in combination with a cough, it can put additional stress on the body.
 That leaves your body in a vulnerable spot when trying to defend against a cold.
 So rather than overstress your body with workouts, try a gentler method!
-Of course, you shouldn’t avoid the gym if you don’t want to but do something light, like yoga, stretching or exercises where you’re fully in charge of your tempo.
-But to be clear, the key for a quick recovery is to rest and hydrate so that you won’t stress out your immune system any further.
-An obvious point but really important is to get enough sleep and maybe you can add some more vitamin D to your life to boost your immune system.
-Just remember until you’re feeling not like your full self again, no HIIT!
+Of course, you don’t have avoid the gym if you don’t want to, but do something light like yoga, stretching or exercises where you’re fully in charge of your tempo.
+To be clear, the key for a quick recovery is to rest and hydrate so that you won’t stress out your immune system any further.
+It’s also really important is to get enough sleep and add some vitamin D to your diet to boost your immune system.
+Just remember until you’re feeling like your full self again, no HIIT!